junxit/us-congress-bills-112/metadata.md

 - 2011-09-13 — The House resolved into Committee of the Whole House on the state of the Union for further consideration.
 - 2011-09-13 — The House rose from the Committee of the Whole House on the state of the Union to report H.R.
 2218.
 - 2011-09-13 — The previous question was ordered pursuant to the rule. (consideration: CR H6120)
+- 2011-09-14 — Received in the Senate and Read twice and referred to the Committee on Health, Education, Labor, and Pensions.